jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### FH 11 Residents, or non-residents with deducting branches, having expenditure funding overseas hybrid mismatches
 When this section applies
-(1) This section applies for a New Zealand resident, or a non-resident with a deducting branch in New Zealand (the funder), and an income year when the funder makes a payment to a person in a country or territory outside New Zealand that does not have hybrid mismatch legislation corresponding to this subpart and—
+(1) This section applies for a person (the funder) and an income year when the funder is— (a) a New Zealand resident who makes a payment (the original payment) to a person in a country or territory outside New Zealand that does not have hybrid mismatch legislation and the original payment meets the requirements of subsection (1B); or
+  (b) a deducting branch in New Zealand of a non-resident, who is resident in a country or territory outside New Zealand that does not have legislation having the same effect as this subpart, and who makes a charge to the deducting branch that meets the requirements of subsection (1B).
-  (a) the payment provides funds, directly or indirectly, for a payment (the funded payment) from a person or other entity (the payer) in a country or territory outside New Zealand (the payer jurisdiction) to a person or other entity (the payee), in the same or another country or territory outside New Zealand (the payee jurisdiction); and
+Requirements for denial of deduction for original payment or charge (1B) An original payment or a charge by a funder meets the requirements of this subsection if— (a) the original payment or charge provides funds for a payment (the funded payment) from a person or other entity (the payer) in a country or territory outside New Zealand (the payer jurisdiction) to a person or other entity (the payee), in the same or another country or territory outside New Zealand (the payee jurisdiction); and
+  (b) the funds are provided to the payer directly, or indirectly through a series of further transactions (the intermediate transaction chain) that are each governed by the tax laws of countries or territories outside New Zealand; and
+  (c) for each transaction in an intermediate transaction chain, each country or territory with tax laws that govern the transaction does not have legislation having the same effect as this subpart; and
-  (b) the expenditure on the payment would be allowed as a deduction for the funder in the absence of this section and sections FH 8 to FH 10; and
+  (d) a deduction for the original payment, or the charge, would be allowed for the funder in the absence of this section and sections FH 8 to FH 10; and
-  (c) the payment is made under a structured arrangement giving rise to the hybrid mismatch referred to in paragraph (d) or the funder and the payer, when the expenditure is incurred, are members of a control group; and
+  (e) the original payment, or the charge, is made under a structured arrangement giving rise to the hybrid mismatch referred to in paragraph (f) or the funder and the payer, when the original payment is incurred or the charge is made, are members of a control group; and
-  (d) the funded payment gives rise to a hybrid mismatch; and (e) the payer jurisdiction and the payee jurisdiction do not have hybrid mismatch legislation that counteracts the hybrid mismatch.
+  (f) the funded payment gives rise to a hybrid mismatch; and (g) the payee jurisdiction does not have hybrid mismatch legislation.
-Deduction denied for expenditure funding hybrid mismatch (2) The funder is denied a deduction in a tax year for an amount that is given by— (a) subsection (3), if the payment is made under a structured arrangement giving rise to the hybrid mismatch; or (b) subsection (4), if paragraph (a) does not apply.
+Deduction denied for expenditure funding hybrid mismatch (2) Subject to subsections (5) and (6), the funder is denied a deduction in a tax year for an amount that is given by— (a) subsection (3), if the payment is made under a structured arrangement giving rise to the hybrid mismatch; or (b) subsection (4), if paragraph (a) does not apply.
 Amount denied for payment under structured arrangement